linode/docs/docs/uptime/install-icinga2-debian9.md

 `apt install icinga2 icinga2-ido-mysql`

 During the installation of Icinag2 via Debian 9 repositories, you will be asked a series of question that will help you in setting-up the application.
-In the first question prompt, you will be asked if you want to configure and enable Icinga2 to use MySQL module.
-Select Yes from the prompt and hit [enter] key to continue as illustrated in the below image.
+In the first question prompt select "Yes" configure and enable Icinga2 to use MySQL module.

 ![description](/docs/assets/Picture1.png)

-The next prompt question will ask you if you want to configure database for icinga2-ido-mysql with dbconfig-common option.
-Choose No from the prompt and press [enter] key to finish Icinga2 installation.
+The next prompt select "No" in order to configure icinga2-ido-mysql without dbconfig-common option.

 ![description](/docs/assets/Picture2.png)

-After Icinga2 application has been installed in your Debian VPS, start Icinga2 service and check the daemon status by running the following commands.

-`systemctl start icinga2.service`

-`systemctl status icinga2.service`

 ### Install Icinga2 Web Interface